-Includes plan assets of the ESOP of $121 million and $139 million at December 31, 1999 and 1998, respectively.
+Includes plan assets of the ESOP of $116 million and $121 million at December 31, 2000 and 1999, respectively.

-Long-term rate of return on assets is assumed to be 10.5% for the Enron Plan and 9.0% for the Portland General Plan.
+Long-term rate of return on assets is assumed to be 10.5% for the Enron Plan, 9.0% for the Portland General Plan and 9.5% for the Enron Facilities Plan.

 Long-term rate of return on assets is assumed to be 7.5% for the Enron assets and 9.5% for the Portland General assets.

-Rate of compensation increase is assumed to be 4.0% for the Enron Plan and 4.0% to 9.5% for the Portland General Plan.
+Rate of compensation increase is assumed to be 4.0% for the Enron Plan, 4.0% to 9.5% for the Portland General Plan and 5.5% for the Enron Facilities Plan.

 Included in the above amounts are the unfunded obligations for the supplemental executive retirement plans.
-At December 31, 2000 and 1999, respectively, the projected benefit obligation for these unfunded plans was $ million and $56 million and the fair value of assets was $ million and $1 million.
+At December 31, 2000 and 1999, respectively, the projected benefit obligation for these unfunded plans was $53 million and $56 million and the fair value of assets was $1 million and $1 million.

-The measurement date of the Enron Plan and the ESOP is September 30, and the measurement date of the Portland General Plan and the postretirement benefit plans is December 31.
+The measurement date of the Enron Plan and the ESOP is September 30, and the measurement date of the Portland General Plan, the Enron Facilities Plan and the postretirement benefit plans is December 31.
 The funded status as of the valuation date of the Enron Plan, the Portland General Plan, the ESOP and the postretirement benefit plans reconciles with the amount detailed above which is included in “Other Assets” on the Consolidated Balance Sheet.

 For measurement purposes, 6% and 10% annual rates of increase in the per capita cost of covered health care benefits were assumed in 2000 for the Enron and Portland General postretirement plans, respectively.
 The rates were assumed to decrease to 5% by 2001 and 2010 for the Enron and Portland General postretirement plans, respectively.
 Assumed health care cost trend rates have a significant effect on the amounts reported for the health care plans.
 A one-percentage point change in assumed health care cost trend rates would have the following effects: